tianyuGuan/tianyuGuan.github.io/_pages/publications.md

 6. Guan, T., Ho, J., Krider, R., Cao, J., and Fogg, A. (2023+).
 How Do Pre-Launch Online Movie Reviews In uence Box O ce Revenues?
 Under review.

 7. Guan, T., Sarkar S., and Swartz, T. (2023+).
-Analysis of Individual Playing Style in Soccer.
+Comparison of Individual Playing Styles in Soccer.
 Submitted.

 {% if author.googlescholar %}
   You can also find my articles on <u><a href="{{author.googlescholar}}">my Google Scholar profile</a>.</u>